 Planning an overseas expansion of your business is a complicated and costly process, but it’s one that can provide many benefits.
 And for many companies in today's global market, it is an unavoidable step on the path to growth.

-One significant resource that can help achieve you take that step is your business’s credit score.
+One significant resource that can help you take that step is your business’s credit score.

 A credit score is an essential tool that businesses need to get loans, bank accounts and financial products, such as credit cards.
 These are necessary for making business transactions - especially when moving to a new country, where you’ll need them to purchase stock, land, new facilities or equipment.

 But what happens to your credit score when you want to move to a new country - are you able to use your credit score outside of your origin country?
-And how do you protect it during a global pandemic?
 Let’s dive into some key questions.

 Does lousy credit follow you overseas?

 Once you have decided to expand into a new market, what happens to your credit score?
 What happens if it is not so great?
 When you expand overseas, the debt you have accrued in your home country will not follow you, but it will continue to be active.

 Lenders will have a difficult time taking legal action against you once you have moved, but it will not be impossible.
 And they can still find a way to recover the debt you owe them.